Key Takeaways

 If you don’t want to use commercial cleaners, you can opt for a simple AC coil cleaner that you can make at home.

-- Mix a detergent with warm water and put it in a spray bottle.
+- Mix detergent and warm water, and put it in a spray bottle.

 - Spray evenly on the coils and let the cleaner sit for a few minutes.